Mozambique

 Children, Food Security and Nutrition in Mozambique

 Rising food prices in Mozambique have pushed vulnerable households towards coping strategies that can irreversibly impoverish families and children.
-Some 44 per cent of children under the age of five are stunted due to chronic illness and poor diet, and 18 per cent are underweight.
-This Joint Programme used short-term and medium/long-term interventions to reduce the impact of the rising food prices on nutritional outcomes.
+More than 40% of children under the age of five are stunted due to chronic illness and poor diet, and nearly one in five is underweight.
+This Joint Programme used short-term and medium/long-term interventions to reduce the impact of rising food prices and to improve the health, nutritional and food security of children.

 Environment Mainstreaming and Adaptation to Climate Change